 Once you’ve asked these core behavioral questions and started to organize your customers, you can begin to develop how you will work to capture these segments within your different marketing tactics.

 Now, actually stopping to query this of every customer isn’t going to work, but automating it through customer database analysis will!
 Marsello’s customer segmentation does the hard work for you here, although it always pays to understand how that works.
 Yep, you read that right!
 Marsello’s Customer Segmentation is data-driven and based on RFM analysis.
-We’re also excited to give you paired suggestions which are designed to take the segmentations marketing capabilities one step further and help you to begin targeting customers, helping to move them to more loyal and reliable segments.
+We’re also excited to give you paired suggestions that are designed to take the segmentations marketing capabilities one step further and help you to begin targeting customers, helping to move them to more loyal and reliable segments.
 Keep your eyes peeled on our upcoming blog on customer segmentation and retention marketing where we’ll go into more detail on this.

 The RFM Analysis Ranking System